Shantang3/ACE-CPT-Notes/Personal Notes/0Chr9-10: Muscular Training.md

 #### Mobility and stability:

+- Mobility: range of uninhibited movement around a joint - ankle, hip, thoracic spine, glenohumeral.

-Mobility - ankle, hip, thoracic spine, glenohumeral; stability - foot, knee, lumber pine, scapulothoracic.
+- Stability: the ability to maintain or control movement or position (synergistic actions of the joints and neuromuscular system) -  foot, knee, lumber pine, scapulothoracic.

 The shoulder joint is considered the most mobile.